wurdcms/wurd-node/README.md

 # Wurd CMS client for NodeJS
 Wurd is a service that lets you integrate a CMS into any website or app in minutes.
+It features:
+- Edit content inline on your website
+- Multi-user login: set up accounts for your developers/editors/project managers/clients
+- Draft/published content states
+- Multiple languages

 This client makes it easy to load content for rendering pages on the server.

 ## Example